 - Appropriate diversification and the benefits of investing across various asset classes (i.e. shares, property, fixed interest) in a long-term investment strategy

 - The ability of the SMSF to pay benefits to members as they retire and pay other costs incurred by the SMSF

 - The age, income, employment and retirement needs of the members

 How We Can Help You …

-If you're looking to accelerate your financial success we invite you to book a free, one hour introductory consultation to discuss how negative gearing might apply to your situation.
-You'll get practical financial advice designed to help you build your wealth and minimise your tax.
+If you're looking to build your wealth on the back of a tax effective strategy like a SMSF we invite you to book a free, one hour introductory consultation to discuss your needs.
+You'll get practical business, tax and financial advice designed to help you build your wealth.
 To book a time, contact us today on (03) 5443 8888 or complete your details in the box at the top of this page.